Richard Nixon's Success and Achievements in Timeline

 July 20, 1969: Apollo 11 Moon Landing

-On July 20, 1969, the United States successfully landed astronauts on the Moon with Apollo 11.
-Nixon spoke with Neil Armstrong and Buzz Aldrin, calling it "the most historic phone call ever made from the White House".
+On July 20, 1969, the United States won the race to land astronauts on the Moon with the flight of Apollo 11.
+Nixon spoke with Neil Armstrong and Buzz Aldrin during their moonwalk, calling it "the most historic phone call ever made from the White House".

-By September 1970, due to Nixon's administration efforts, less than ten percent of black children were attending segregated schools.
+By September 1970, as a result of the Nixon administration's efforts to integrate public schools in the South, less than ten percent of black children were attending segregated schools.

 November 7, 1972: Nixon Reelected in Landslide Victory